 Quality Programming since 1974

-Our site is operated by a private, membership supported non profit 501(c)3 organization.
+Our park area site is operated by a private, membership supported non profit 501(c)3 organization.
 We do not receive government support (county, state, or national).
 Our memberships, donations, admissions, programs, and your generous contributions support the quality programming we provide.

 John Crowley, the original pioneer settler on this land, was a blacksmith and farmer and rancher.
 He he operated a general store on Myakka Road.
 There is a working blacksmithing shop and th pioneer museum depicts a general store.
 The museum exhibits a variety of historic objects, mostly from the Crowley family and the Old Miakka area.
 The Crowley Farm contains a herd of certified Florida “Cracker” cows, cracker ponies, a mule, pigs, chickens, an organic vineyard, an orchard, a kitchen garden and more.

 Open Thursday – Sunday, 10 am until Sundown; Crowley contains 191 acres of beautiful and sensitive lands along the Myakka River.

 The museum at Crowley depicts the time between 1850-1930 and is laid out like an early Florida homestead.